farshed/farshed.github.io/src/content/blog/our-father-sindhu.md

 _Sindhu_, the Indo-Iranian name for River Indus, is a Sanskrit term meaning "sea" or "ocean".

-After the split of Indo-Iranian culture into Iranian and Indo-Aryan branches around 2000 BCE, _Sindhu_ [became](https://en.wikipedia.org/wiki/Proto-Iranian_language#Development_into_Old_Iranian) _Hindu_ in Old Persian and the fertile floodplains it nourished came to be known as "_Hindu Astan_", meaning "Indus land".
+After the split of Indo-Iranian culture into Iranian and Indo-Aryan branches around 2000 BCE, _Sindhu_ [became](https://en.wikipedia.org/wiki/Proto-Iranian_language#Development_into_Old_Iranian) _Hindu_ in Old Persian and the fertile floodplains it flowed through came to be known as "_Hindu Astan_", meaning "Indus land".

 The word Hindu, once simply a geographical marker, would eventually evolve into an identity and a faith.
 Its Greek and Latin transliterations, Indos and Indus, expanded the term's reach, defining not just a region but an entire subcontinent.